BarbzCodez/BarbzCodez/README.md

 1. Open a new window.
 2. On the left nav bar, select the **Explorer**.
-3. On the left menu, Click on **Clone Repository**.
+3. On the left menu, click on **Clone Repository**.
-4. On the top bar, Click on **Clone From GitHub**.
+4. On the top bar, click on **Clone From GitHub**.
 5. Select the one named `YourGitHubName/YourGitHubName.github.io`.
    - Following the example below, the repo is called `BarbTutorial/BarbTutorial.github.io`.
-6. Select the a place where you are going to store your copy of the repo.
+6. Select a folder where you are going to store a copy of the repo.
-   - I recommend having a dedicated folder called **GitHub Projects** under the **Local Disk C:** where I store all my cloned repos.
+   - I recommend having a dedicated folder called **GitHub Projects** under **Local Disk C:** to store all your cloned repos.
 7. If you get a popup window, select  **Open**.

-You should see on your left menu an **Open Editor** with and a your repo name underneath.
+You should see on your left menu an **Open Editor** with and your repo name underneath.

 ![Empty repository in VSCode](/images/3_cloning_repo_to_VSCode.gif)